modenaxe/msk-STAPLE/README.md

 3. Generate an output file containing the coordinate system origin position and the basis vectors orientation in the world coordinate system

 ## Remeshing of the 3D bone models
 For now the bone numerical representation require to be remeshed to 0.5 mm isotropic elements.
 It can be achieved thanks to [GMSH](http://gmsh.info/), or [3-matic®](http://www.materialise.com/en/software/3-matic) from Materialise®.
-However, other softwares could perform this operation but we've not tested them:
+However, other softwares could perform this operation but we've not tested them, for example:
 * HyperMesh Altair
 * [MeshLab](http://www.meshlab.net/)